ramaiyer10990/Disaster-Response-Pipelines---Data-Scientist-Nano-Degree-Program/README.md

 ## 1. Project Overview

 This project is part of the Data Scientist Nanodegree Program by Udacity in collaboration with <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a>.
 The initial dataset contains pre-labeled real messages from real-life disaster events.
 The aim of the project is to apply skills to analyze disaster data from from Figure Eight dataset to build a model for an API that classifies disaster messages.

-The '_data_' directory contains the Figure Eight data set which are real messages that were sent in response to a disaster event.
-I have created a machine learning pipeline to categorize these set of events to the appropriate disaster relief agency for to be reached out for help.

-This project will include a Flask web app where an essential worker can input a new message and get classified text in the form of results in several categories.
-The web app will also depict data visualizations.

 The project is divided into the following sections: